 People who find benefit from a carnivorous diet initially as an elimination diet could potentially start to slowly add back in some nutrient-dense foods.
 In this process, they should prioritise nutrient density while minimising oxalates, phytates, FODMAPS etc.

-So, which foods will actually help Paul optimise his nose-to-tail carnivore diet?
+Which foods would help Paul Saladino optimise his nose-to-tail carnivore diet?

 If you’ve made it this far, congratulations!
-Hopefully, you can see that, while this topic is important, it’s also nuanced.
+Hopefully, you can see that, while this topic is important, it’s also somewhat complex.
 The discussion needs to go beyond the simplistic plants = bad, animals = good narrative.
 Arguing about the pros and cons of extreme diets does little to help people who just want to improve their diet from where they are now without having to jump to an unsustainable extreme.

 This analysis has been an interesting exercise in stress testing the Nutrient Optimiser algorithm to refine our understanding of how the nutrients that are required for someone following a carnivorous diet may change given the different context.